 - 4 follow up visits

-- Where she works has emphasis on creating work-life balance
+- Where she works has an emphasis on creating work-life balance

 - Flexibility in setting her schedule

 - Work-life balance is a challenge for her, being a mom

 - Getting amazing support from staff who let her do physician work because they take as much administrative stuff off her plate as possible

 Traits that lead to being a good neurologist: